 You haven’t experienced the beauty of the Hudson River until you’ve taken a walk along the Hudson River Greenway.
 You can enjoy it by starting from any point on its stretch from Lower Manhattan to Washington Heights.
 The best aspects of interest are Cherry Walk from 100th to 125th streets in Riverside Park.
 It’s also always great to end the walk at the iconic red lighthouse beneath the George Washington Bridge.

 Jacqueline Kennedy Onassis Reservoir

 If you want to escape the tourists in the southern half of Central Park, then head for the scenic views of the great reservoir.
-Named after the former first lady, the Jacqueline Kennedy Onassis Reservoir2 is something everybody loves on first seeing.
-Its running track offered some of the most picturesque views in Central Park and was only reopened in 2015 after extensive renovations.
+Named after the former first lady, Jacqueline Kennedy Onassis Reservoir2 is something everybody loves first seeing.
+Its running track offered some of the most picturesque views in Central Park and was, only reopened in 2015, after extensive renovations.
 It’s very popular with joggers who come for the manageable 1.5-mile track and beautiful views.

 If you’d like to take in some of Brooklyn’s architecture, then don’t miss the stretch of Clinton Avenue from Atlantic to Flushing Avenue.
 Here you can see a virtual timeline of great Brooklyn architecture.
 You’ll see a wide variety of styles here from the 19th century, most of which were built between the 1870s and 80s.
 For a time, it was regarded as one of the richest streets in Brooklyn.
 Don’t miss the Lefferts-Laidlaw House on 136 Clinton Avenue, which is the only remaining temple-front Greek Revival home in Brooklyn.